brindibeetle/library-app/README.md

 **Authentication**

 The authentication takes place via google Oauth.
+Note that only emails from lunatech-domains (fr,be,nl) are allowed.

 **Technical**